ArduPilot/ardupilot_wiki/plane/source/docs/arming-throttle.rst

    prefer this setting as it ensures no signal is sent to the ESC when disarmed.

-When the ARMING_REQUIRE parameter is set to 1 or 2 (and ARMING_CHECK
-and ARMING_DIS_RUD are set to 0), all that is required to arm the throttle is to either:
+When the ARMING_REQUIRE parameter is set to 1 or 2 (enabled) and ARMING_RUDDER is not to 0 (disabled), all that is required to arm the throttle is to either:

 #.
 Arm the throttle via the ground control software.